senchalabs/docs-i18n/guides/drawing_and_charting/README.md

 The chart {@link Ext.chart.AbstractChart#getLegendStore exposes a store} to represent legend information collected from series.
 Technically, you can do anything with this store.
-Again, this architecture can help you decouple the legend information from the legend component so you can use whatever technology and customization to show the legend at whatever place you want to put it.
+Again, this architecture can help you decouple the legend information from the legend component, so you can use any technology and customization for showing the legend at any desired place.

-For you convenience, we also provide a default legend component that already implemented some common and basic functionality for displaying legend.
-The Chart configuration object accepts a `legend` section to enable the default legend component and insert them in the parent of the chart.
-The default legend component contains a `position` config and it will be docked on that side.
+For you convenience, we also provide a default legend component that already implements some common and basic functionality for displaying legends.
+The Chart configuration object accepts a `legend` section to enable the default legend component and insert it in the parent of the chart.
+The default legend component contains a `position` config and it is docked on that side.

-The example below shows how the legend looks when docked on different sides.
+The following example shows how the legend looks when docked on different sides.
-Note that due to the separation between legend information and legend component, you can attached multiple legend to the same chart and they work along with each other magically well.
+Note that due to the separation between legend information and legend component, you can attache multiple legends to the same chart and they work along well with each other.

     @example preview
     var cmp = Ext.create("Ext.chart.Chart", {